An in-depth look at Medjet Assist Global Medical Transport

 Let us talk frankly about the realities so you can get better protection moving forward.
 I hope to provide some insight into the value and importance of having Global Medical Evacuation coverage.
 As a medical professional, I won’t hesitate to speak to the facts, not to instill fear but to educate.
 An educated consumer is a powerful one.

 What is Global Medical Evacuation coverage?

 Global Medical Evacuation coverage will fully cover the cost of having you flown home from anywhere in the world or domestically if you become hospitalized 150 miles or more from home.
 It will arrange air medical evacuation to your home-country hospital, of your choice, for continued inpatient care.
 All you pay is a membership fee, and they cover all costs, including a medical team to care for you during transit.
 Medical transport, especially while traveling internationally, is often in the $100,00-250,000 range based on distance and the severity of your condition.
 The membership cost is very reasonable (promise) and gives you peace of mind if the unimaginable happens.

-Most travel insurance policies carry medical evacuation, but did you know they only get you to the nearest acceptable medical facility, not back home?
+Most travel insurance policies carry medical Evacuation, but did you know they only get you to the nearest adequate medical facility, not back home?